 - Other projects become higher priority

 - The availability of other stakeholders is out of project lead's control

 - The number or review/revision rounds is higher

 Adding the additional 20 per cent to your time estimate will help you mitigate any potential or unforeseen delays.

 The budget needed for your project will vary largely based on the scope of the project and whether or not you will choose to work with a vendor.

 With internal resources:

-- Strategy, content creation and site build services provided by Communications & Marketing and your team don't have any associated monetary cost.
+- Strategy, content creation and site build services provided by IT Services, Communications & Marketing and your team don't have any associated monetary cost.